marklchaves/cme-dev-style-guide/_docs/content-writing/14-writing-monsterinsights-help-docs.html.md

 order: 8
 ---

-## Impromptu Style Guide (from observing the CD how-to doc)
+## Impromptu Style Guide

-See the [How to Set Up Custom Dimensions](https://www.monsterinsights.com/docs/how-do-i-set-up-custom-dimensions/) document for more details.
+This impromptu style guide was reverse engineered using the [How to Set Up Custom Dimensions](https://www.monsterinsights.com/docs/how-do-i-set-up-custom-dimensions/) document as an example.

 - The intro section should have a prerequisites section.
 - H2s are title case.